mozilla/addons-server/docs/topics/api.rst

 Marketplace API
 ======================

-Before you go any further *please note the following*:

-* This is currently a document in progress, prior to the API's being written so don't expect this to work.
-Formal API documentation will go on to `MDN`_ when it's ready.
-* There is a seperate AMO set of APIs.
-You can find documentation of those on `AMO api on MDN`_.
+This API is for Apps.
+There is a seperate set of APIs for Add-ons.
+You can find documentation of those on `MDN`_.

 Overall notes
 -------------